jconverter/jconverter/README.md

 I presented it at an [ECOOP co-located workshop](http://wasdett.org/2013/ "WASDeTT") and the feedback I received was reasonably positive.

 Nevertheless, I was not completely satisfied with my implementation.
 My library somehow duplicated the work of other programmers and, although it targeted another domain, it still remained, from a functional perspective, quite similar.
-It seemed to me that Gson (and now my newly created library) made use of a new architectural pattern for converting between distinct representation of certain objects.
-The pattern seemed to work fine for at least two different domains, but no one had generalized it until the moment.
+It seemed to me that Gson (and now my newly created library) made use of a new architectural pattern for converting between distinct representations of certain objects.
+The pattern seemed to work fine for at least two different domains related to inter-language conversions, but no one had generalized it until the moment.

 Therefore, JConverter is an effort on providing a generalization of this conversion pattern in a simple and intuitive framework.